The university web framework. This repository holds the source files of core Compass assets.

 If you’re using a build-system that uses something like Webpack with support for ES2015+ modules, you can import any Compass component JS as follows:

-If you want to include and run all Compass JS, just import the whole package:
+If you want to include and run all Compass JS (resets and components), just import the bundled JS code:

 // All Compass JS

-You can import any Compass SCSS files as follows:
+You can use any Compass SCSS files as follows:

 // Nav styles